Chesty Sanchez

 Chesty Sanchez is a fictional character and comic book superheroine created by Steve Ross.
 The character made her first appearance in Chesty Sanchez #1 (Nov.
 1995) published by Antarctic Press.

 Maria Sanchez was born in a small village near Cuernavaca, Mexico to a father who had prayed for a son.
 As if to compensate, Maria grew taller and stronger than any other man in her village.
-Discovered by a wrestling promoter, Maria began her lucha libre career under the tantalizing name "Chesty Sanchez".
+Discovered by a wrestling promoter, Maria began her professional wrestling career under the tantalizing name "Chesty Sanchez".
 A scandal forced her to retire and return home to help with her parents' store.
-Due to her former popularity as a luchadora, the Frijoles de Oro food company approached Maria with an offer to become a real-life superhero and mascot of the Frijoles de Oro company.
+Due to her former popularity as a wrestler, the Frijoles de Oro food company approached Maria with an offer to become a real-life superhero and mascot of the Frijoles de Oro company.
 At most, this was merely a publicity stunt, but Maria agreed in order to help with her parents' expenses.
 Assisted by several supporting characters, including a side-kick named Trompeto, and utilizing her own athletic fighting ability, Maria has become an established and well respected crime-fighting celebrity in Mexico.